mkirchner/hamt/README.md

 maps and sets for [my own Lisp implementation][stutter].

-What prompted the writeup was the realization that there is not a lot of documentation for HAMTs beyond the original Bagwell paper[[1][bagwell_00_ideal]] (discounting a set of half-complete blog posts and "read the source"-only reference implementations).
-Some of the more helpful pieces are [Karl Krukow's intro to Clojure's `PersistentHashMap`][krukov_09_understanding], [C. S. Lim's C++ template implementation][chaelim_hamt], and [Adrian Coyler's morning paper post][coyler_15_champ] on compressed HAMTs.
+What prompted the writeup was the realization that there is not a lot of in-depth documentation for HAMTs beyond the original Bagwell paper[[1][bagwell_00_ideal]] Some of the more helpful posts are [Karl Krukow's intro to Clojure's `PersistentHashMap`][krukov_09_understanding], [C. S. Lim's C++ template implementation][chaelim_hamt], and [Adrian Coyler's morning paper post][coyler_15_champ] on compressed HAMTs.
 There is more, but it's all in bits